CTXS (Citrix Systems Inc.): Time to Pay Attention? - The Dwinnex

 Revenue Estimates

-4 analysts predict $815.09M in revenue for the current quarter.
+According to 4 analysts, the current quarter’s revenue is expected to be $815.09M.
 It ranges from a high estimate of $840M to a low estimate of $800.59M.
 As of the current estimate, Citrix Systems Inc.’s year-ago sales were $772.83M, an estimated increase of 5.50% from the year-ago figure.
 For the next quarter, 3 analysts are estimating revenue of $883.88M, an increase of 3.90% less than the figure of $5.50% in the same quarter last year.
 There is a high estimate of $915M for the next quarter, whereas the lowest estimate is $856.63M.

 A total of 7 analysts have provided revenue estimates for CTXS’s current fiscal year.
 The highest revenue estimate was $3.39B, while the lowest revenue estimate was $3.27B, resulting in an average revenue estimate of $3.32B.
 In the same quarter a year ago, actual revenue was $3.22B, up 3.30% from the average estimate.
 Based on 7 analysts’ estimates, the company’s revenue will be $3.45B in the next fiscal year.
 The high estimate is $3.66B and the low estimate is $3.35B.
 The average revenue growth estimate for next year is up 3.80% from the average revenue estimate for this year.